siddharthsule/labpartner_uom/README.md

 This Python is Package can:
 - Propagate Errors for any Function
-- Apply Linear and Quadratic Fits to a set of Data
+- Apply ~Linear and Quadratic~ ANY fit to a set of Data
 - Plot Results in the style of Lab Reports

 It is important to acknowledge that there are other very useful tools (OriginPro, LSFR, your own code).
 I just wanted to try making something that works as an all-in-one system, effectively acting as a Lab Partner!